GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/pwa-checklist/index.md

 #### Why

-There’s a lot that goes into building a modern web application.
+There's a lot that goes into building a modern web application.
 Keeping your application up-to-date and your codebase healthy makes it easier for you to deliver new features that meet the other goals laid out in this checklist.

 #### How

-There are a number of high-priority items to check for to ensure a healthy codebase: avoiding using libraries with known vulnerabilities, ensuring you’re not using deprecated APIs, removing web anti-patterns from your codebase (like using `document.write()` or having non-passive scroll event listeners), and even coding defensively to ensure your PWA doesn’t break if analytics or other third party libraries fail to load.
+There are a number of high-priority items to check for to ensure a healthy codebase: avoiding using libraries with known vulnerabilities, ensuring you're not using deprecated APIs, removing web anti-patterns from your codebase (like using `document.write()` or having non-passive scroll event listeners), and even coding defensively to ensure your PWA doesn't break if analytics or other third party libraries fail to load.
 Consider requiring static code analysis, like linting, as well as automated testing, in both stable and beta Chrome channels.
 These techniques can help catch errors before they make it into production.